DistributedCollective/Zero_liquidator/README.md

 # Zero liquidator

-NodeJs Liquidation bot for the Zero protocol.
+NodeJs/Typescript Liquidation bot for the Zero protocol.
   It watches the stability pool and triggers batch liquidations.
 Notifications on successful liquidations or errors are sent via Telegram messenger.
-A frontend displays all open troves, the bot balance and liquidation profit/loss.
+A frontend displays all open troves, the bot balance and p/l of liquidation.

 ## How it works